paver/paver/docs/source/pavement.rst

 task by using the @task decorator.

 You can also specify that a task depends on another task running first with the @needs decorator.
-A given task will run only once regardless of how many times it's specified in @needs or whether the task shows up on the command line.
+A given task will only run once as a dependency for other tasks.

 Manually Calling Tasks
 ----------------------